 The definitions of what constitutes a valid alias member follow.

-User_List is made up of one or more user names, user ids (prefixed with '#'), system group names and ids (prefixed with '%' and '%#' respectively), netgroups (prefixed with '+'), non-Unix group names and IDs (prefixed with '%:' and '%:#' respectively) and
+User_List is made up of one or more user names, uids (prefixed with '#'), system groups (prefixed with '%'), netgroups (prefixed with '+') and

 User_Aliases.
 Each list item may be prefixed with zero or more '!' operators.
 An odd number of '!' operators negate the value of the item; an even number just cancel each other out.

-nonunix_gid may be enclosed in double quotes to avoid the need for escaping special characters.
+nonunix_group may be enclosed in double quotes to avoid the need for escaping special characters.
 Alternately, special characters may be specified in escaped hex mode, e.g. \x20 for space.
-When using double quotes, any prefix characters must be included inside the quotes.

 Group in the same domain: "Group Name"